moritz-goeke/azure-serverless-accelerator/README.md

 ### Step 1: Generate Responses

 Run the configured model-prompt settings against the structured test dataset.
+The script reads the test prompts, model settings, and guardrail settings from the `azurefile/` directory.

 ~~~bash
 python tests/all-tests.py